 Taking the time to get some help in how to approach parenting in a healthy way can make home life so much easier and enjoyable for everyone.
-My belief and approach is that by putting a lot of effort into getting your parenting right in the first years of life, throughout primary school years, you can pave the way to having a safe and more enjoyable experience with your teens.
+My approach is to put a lot of effort into getting your parenting right in the first years of life.
+Throughout primary school years, you can pave the way to having a safe and more enjoyable experience with your teens.

-The other thing I am seeing a lot of recently is parents struggling to parent teens in this day of phones, social media and the sheer amount of information they are exposed to.
+The other problem we have as parents now is teens and their phones, social media and the vast amount of information they are exposed to.
 There is no ‘right’ way to manage this difficult time, we work towards what is going to be effective (and safe).
-Lately I have worked with some ‘difficult’ teens and what we learnt was that changing a few things at home in the parent/child relationship to match where the teen is emotionally, can make an immense difference.
+Lately I have worked with some ‘difficult’ teens.
+What we learnt was that changing a few things at home in the parent/child relationship can make an immense difference.
 Talking to both the teen and the parents separately and then helping to bridge that communication gap has been really effective for family units.

-Learning healthy ways to provide love, self-esteem, discipline, rules, boundaries, consequences, communication and respect with your children will help to set your kids up for a healthy future that you can help guide and nurture.
+Learn healthy ways to provide love, self-esteem, discipline, rules, boundaries, consequences, communication and respect with your children.
+This will help to set your kids up for a healthy future that you can help guide and nurture.

-In sessions with parents, I work with you to see what is happening in your home, what your concerns are for your kids and we discuss a plan and strategies to help shape a healthy home.
+In sessions with parents, I work with you to see what is happening in your home and what your concerns are for your kids.
+We discuss a plan and strategies to help shape a healthy home.
 We look at changing existing unhealthy behaviours and promoting healthy routines.
 I prefer to work with parents to help determine how best to shape behaviour rather than work with the kids themselves.

-There are also times when teens are struggling with their view of themselves and this is an area that I work closely with to help change.
+There are also times when teens are struggling with their view of themselves, their self-esteem.
+This is an area that I work closely with to help change.
 A teen with a healthy self-view is usually an easier teen to parent.
-Many teens struggle to talk in a counselling environment and if parents are open to it, I often find walking with them for a session is an effective way to get them to open up.
-The added bonus of a bit of fitness is also good for their mental health.
-Weather depending of course!
+Teens are generally really comfortable with video counselling too.
+After all, they tend to live on their technology!